tendermint/spec/spec/core/encoding.md

 | bits  | int64                      |
 | elems | slice of int64 (`[]int64`) |

-This type is easily encoded directly by Amino.

 Note BitArray receives a special JSON encoding in the form of `x` and `_` representing `1` and `0`.
 Ie. the BitArray `10110` would be JSON encoded as `"x_xx_"`